geode-sdk/docs/handbook/vol2/chap2_6.md

 The memory addresses of functions are **not constant** between different compilations; what this means in practice for GD mods is that **a mod that works for GD version 2.113 does not work for version 2.112 or 2.2**, as the memory addresses of the functions are completely different.
 However, they are constant within copies of the **same compiled binary**; if you find a function's address in the GD 2.113 binary, you can use that address in your mod and it will work for anyone with GD 2.113 installed.

+> :warning: TODO: Rest of the damn handbook